HiroIshida/quick_tutorial/day1.md

-## introduction to robot model
+## Day1: playing geometric robot model in Euslisp
-before startgin this tutorial, please do `roscore` in other terminal.
+Before startgin this tutorial, please do `roscore` in other terminal.

 ### get information of joint angles of a robot